 What many men and women don’t realize is that their lifestyle factors can affect fertility too.
 For instance, 20 percent of women in the US are now having their first child after age 35, the HHS says.
 At that point, health problems and fewer healthy eggs can factor into the equation.
 Other couples may just be too busy, stressed, and tired, which affects their sexual health in more than one way.

 The best advice here is for couples to clear their schedules, get in some relaxation, and get busy in bed.
-To speed up the process (or fan the flames of desire), the experts are also
+To get pregnant faster (or rediscover the flames of desire), the experts are also recommending seafood.